Bas3d-Labs/drand-quicknet-evm/README.md

 - authenticates the registry runtime codehash
 - reads the authenticated registry's `minimumLeadRounds()`
 - requires `leadRounds >= minimumLeadRounds`
-- preserves the integrator-selected `leadRounds` for future commitments
+- preserves the application-selected `leadRounds` for future commitments

+The expected registry codehash should come through a channel with review-time integrity, such as a source constant, a network-specific build artifact, or an immutable on-chain configuration the application already trusts.
+It should not come from the same mutable runtime configuration that supplies the registry address.

+For a network-specific deployment, embedding the codehash from the trusted deployment manifest directly in reviewed application source is the simplest pattern.

 `_requestQuicknetRandomness()` commits to an exact future round and emits: